fbpx

 AI-based chatbots

 With the rise in the use of machine learning in recent years, a new approach to building chatbots has emerged.
-Using artificial intelligence, it has become possible to create extremely intuitive and precise chatbots tailored to specific purposes.
+With the use of artificial intelligence, creating extremely intuitive and precise chatbots tailored to specific purposes has become possible.

 Now that we’re familiar with how chatbots work, we’ll be looking at the libraries that will be used to build our simple Rule-based Chatbot.